vt-middleware/ldaptive/docs/guide/operations/search.md

 ## Search Result Order

-The result data stored in the SearchResult, LdapEntry, and LdapAttribute objects is unordered by default.
-The following implementations are provided:
+The result data stored in the SearchResponse, LdapEntry, and LdapAttribute objects are ordered as they are returned in the LDAP response.
+If you need to sort this data, static methods are available which sort elements naturally:

-- UNORDERED - stores results in an undetermined order as dictated by internal implementation
-- ORDERED - stores results in the order they were returned from the LDAP
-- SORTED - stores results sorted by entry DN, attribute name, and attribute value

-The sort behavior can be controlled on a per request basis with:

 {% highlight java %}
-searchRequest.setSortBehavior(SortBehavior.SORTED);
+{% include source/operations/search/4.java %}
 {% endhighlight %}

-The default sort behavior can be controlled with a JVM switch:
+Search results can be sorted automatically by setting the following JVM switch:

 {% highlight bash %}
--Dorg.ldaptive.sortBehavior=org.ldaptive.SortBehavior.ORDERED
-{% endhighlight %}

-## Search Result Caching

-The search operation supports supplying a cache when executing a request.
-The interface for Cache looks like:

-{% highlight java %}
-public interface Cache<Q extends SearchRequest>
-{
-  SearchResult get(Q request);
-  void put(Q request, SearchResult result);
-}
-{% endhighlight %}

-If a cache is supplied, it will be inspected for each request and will forgo sending the request to the LDAP if a cached result is found.
-Ldaptive provides one implementation called LRUCache which leverages a LinkedHashMap to store requests and responses.
-To use a cache invoke the search operation like this:

-{% highlight java %}
-{% include source/operations/search/4.java %}
+-Dorg.ldaptive.sortSearchResults=true
 {% endhighlight %}